DanHadar/similarweb/README.md

     ```bash
     GET http://localhost:3001/api/numUniqueVisitedSites/visitor_1
     ```
-    _before running the program/service make sure port 3001 is free or change to default application port in server.config.js file_
+    _before running the application make sure port 3001 is free or change the default application's port in server.config.js file_

+## Scalling up
+The application is storing the data in application cache varibles, for scalling up the only change is to store the data in third party cache application like Redis or in a database like MongoDB.
+All the rest of the application code is scalling up ready.

+## Space & time complexity
+### Time complexity
+* calculateSessions function (including readCsvRows & fillSessionData functions) - minimum O(nlogn) / maximum O(n^2) / avg O(nlogn)
+* numSessions function - O(1)
+* medianSessionsLength - minimum O(nlogn) / maximum O(n^2) / avg O(nlogn)
+* numUniqueVisitedSites - O(1)

+### Space complexity

+## Testing
+There are two test files in the project:
+- api.test.js:
+    wich testing the api endpoint with three type of tests:
+    1. ss